 - The amount of time taken to complete a GED is drastically lower.
 It entails the amount of time it takes to study for the exam, and the time it takes to complete the series of tests.

-- Those who need a second chance are able to meet employer and the continuation of education with the GED.
+- Those who need a second chance are able to meet employers and the continuation of education with the GED.
 Anyone who has failed classes or dropped out of high school can still consider this route, no matter how old!